natashaU/weather_app/api/README.md

 #### 🚀 Make sure you follow all of these steps!

-For this homework you'll be using the Open Weather Data API.
-In order to use it, please follow these steps:
+For this homework you'll be using your newfound knowledge of the Open Weather API!!!
+In case you didn't get your API key set up in class today, please follow these steps:

-1. If you haven't yet, sign up for a free [Open Weather Map](https://home.openweathermap.org/users/sign_up) account!
+1. Sign up for a free [Open Weather Map](https://home.openweathermap.org/users/sign_up) account!
 2. Once you've signed up, you're given an [API key](https://home.openweathermap.org/api_keys).
 Copy that API key and keep track of it somewhere!
 3. Open Postman to check out the data you're working with & to verify that your key works.
 Make a GET requrest to the following URL in postman, adding your API key to the end.